-- (a) Government Cheques (para 3.11 & 3.12)
+- a) Government Cheques (para 3.11 & 3.12)

-- (b) IQA Failure (para 3.15)
+- b) IQA Failure (para 3.15)

-- (c) When the instrument has been returned by the drawee bank with reason code 39 (Image not clear, present again with paper) or reason code 40 (Present with document) (Refer to para 6.9 for details).
+- c) When the instrument has been returned by the drawee bank with reason code 39 (Image not clear, present again with paper) or reason code 40 (Present with document) (Refer to para 6.9 for details)

-The physical instruments, along with separate bank-wise lists generated from CHI, should be exchanged between member banks at the place specified by the Clearing House during pre-determined time slot agreed upon by the member banks.
-(Refer to Annex V for details on the Clearing Session timings and exchange of "Paper to Follow" items).
+The physical instruments, along with separate bank-wise lists generated from CHI, should be dropped in the respective drawee banks" receptacles at the clearing house.
+Banks can exchange the P2F type of clearing instruments at Clearing House during pre-determined time slot agreed upon by the member banks.
+(Refer to Annexure V for details on the Clearing Session timings and exchange of "Paper to Follow" items).

-Under the Grid scenario, the presenting bank and the drawee bank should be in the same city for exchange of P2F.
+Under the Grid scenario the presenting bank and the drawee bank should be in the same city for exchange of P2F.

 3.25 A record of instruments transmitted with "paper to follow" flag shall be maintained by both the banks, in order to have appropriate control over the movement of paper instruments.
-As per the provisions of Section 64 (2) of Negotiable Instruments Act, the drawee bank shall retain and preserve the physical instrument after making the payment thereof.
-The physical instruments must be preserved for the specified period as mentioned in para 2.6.
+As per the provisions of the NI Act, the drawee bank shall retain and preserve the physical instrument after making the payment thereof.